 Nerd Up

-From the real hardwork behind changing how clothes are grown.
+Denica shares the real hard work behind changing how clothes are grown.
 To the humbling process of re-learning a way of life that is grounded in giving more than we take.
-To how our grandmas were right.

 A guest essay on Fashion Revolution on the relationship between what we wear and the climate crisis.